LiskArchive/lips/proposals/lip-update_block_schema_and_block_processing.md

 #### Validation

-Blocks are validated at three different stages of their lifecycle.

-- **Static validation**: When a new block is received, some initial static checks are done to ensure that the serialized object follows the general structure of a block.
-  These checks are performed immediately because they do not require access to the state store and can therefore be done very quickly.
-- **Block verification**: Properties that require access to the state store *before* the block has been executed are verified in this stage.
-In particular, these checks are performed *before* the state transitions implied by the modules are processed.
-- **Result verification**: In this stage we verify the properties that require access to the state store *after* the block has been executed, i.e. they can be verified only after the state transitions implied by the block execution have been performed.
-In particular, these checks are performed *after* the state transitions implied by the modules are processed.
+The block is validated in the [static validation stage](#validation-stages-ofblock-block-assets-and-blockheader) as follows:

+- **Static validation**:
-As part of the static validation checks, we check that the total size of the serialized transactions contained in the block payload is at most `MAX_PAYLOAD_SIZE_BYTES`.
+  - Check that the total size of the serialized transactions contained in the block payload is at most `MAX_PAYLOAD_SIZE_BYTES`.

 #### Block ID